12 Reasons Your Monstera Leaves Are Turning Yellow (And How To Fix It)

 9) The Monstera’s Age

 Sometimes, a yellow leaf isn’t caused by environmental conditions or pests and diseases.
 As with any other plant, yellow leaves are just a part of the Monstera plant’s growth.
 An older leaf, usually a lower leaf, can naturally turn yellow and fall off.
-If such is the case, you don’t have to worry – it is a natural process of the plant’s life cycle.
+If so, you don’t have to worry – it is a natural process of the plant’s life cycle.

 10) The Effects of Pruning